jones58/brutalist-map/README.md

 ## TODO:

-- change dot color for brutalist buildings, yellow.
-- edit dataset so highlights whole building not just dot.
-- white for labels same as background white
+- bring down text - london brutalist map and light mode and github so they look more centred.
+- small explanation of what brutalism is, could be a button/pop out.

+### markers

 - add popups when tap on markers: https://docs.mapbox.com/help/tutorials/add-points-pt-3/
 - add google map link for each marker
 - maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.

-- Add media queries for mobile view.
-- concrete texture for background and foreground.
+### Colours

 - change color when hover/click on landmark.
+- change dot color for brutalist buildings, yellow.
+- white for labels same as background white
+- edit dataset so highlights whole building not just dot.
 - maybe add green

 ## Resources: